Algos-hub/dotfiles/README.md

 # Personal dotfiles

+## These instructions are probably incomplete and/or out of date.

 These are my .dotfiles that I use in my own personal configuration.

 Currently I'm using [Arch Linux](https://archlinux.org/) with [Hyprland](https://hypr.land/), [Kitty](https://sw.kovidgoyal.net/kitty/), ZSH alongside [Oh-My-Zsh](https://ohmyz.sh/), [Powerlevel10k](https://github.com/romkatv/powerlevel10k) for a custom ZSH theme, Tmux, and Neovim.<br/>